5 Reasons Why Organizations Are Switching

 DASB expands its protection through dDNA matching

 DASB’s patented similarity detection engine understands the DNA of the data (dDNA) and looks for a match to dDNA that is already protected.
-If there is a match, Magic Derivative applies protection to this data automatically, with the same access controls as the originally protected data.
+If there is a match, Secure Derivative applies protection to this data automatically, with the same access controls as the originally protected data.
 This means that even if you have not discovered or classified all your sensitive data, or if your colleagues create or import new sensitive data down the road, DASB will automatically recognize this “unknown” data as sensitive and protect it.

 DLP’s data identification is like using a fingerprint